Is the Death Doula Path Right for You? Take the Free Quiz →

 How Is a Dementia Doula Different From a Caregiver?

 Both roles can offer meaningful support, but they are not the same.
-Understanding the difference can help families build a circle of care that supports not only daily needs, but also dignity, connection, and the emotional realities of the dementia journey.
+Understanding the difference helps families build a circle of care that supports daily needs, dignity, and connection.

 This is one of the most common questions families ask, and it is an important one.